shanewhi/world-energy-data/README.md

 6. chart.py (chart functions)
 7. countries.py (country name translations to make them compatible with IEA dataset)

-Prerequisites  (all files below are provided in this repository) -
+Prerequisites  (all are provided in this repository) -
 1. Global Carbon Budget in .xlsx format.
 The version in this repository is required as 2024 GCP projected values have been included, obtained from https://essd.copernicus.org/preprints/essd-2024-519/essd-2024-519.pdf.
 Original GCB was downloaded from https://globalcarbonbudgetdata.org/latest-data.html.